cimonstech/requestform/DEPLOYMENT.md

 ## Troubleshooting

-1. **Port 3000 not accessible**: Check firewall settings
+1. **Port 3001 not accessible**: Check firewall settings (ensure port 3001 is open)
-2. **Nginx 502 error**: Check if Next.js app is running on port 3000
+2. **Nginx 502 error**: Check if Next.js app is running on port 3001: `pm2 logs azmon-request-form`
+3. **Port conflict**: If 3001 is also in use, change to another port (3002, 3003, etc.) and update both PM2 command and Nginx config
 3. **Email not sending**: Verify SMTP credentials in `.env`
 4. **SSL issues**: Ensure DNS is properly configured and pointing to VPS IP

 ## Notes

-- The in-memory request store will reset on server restart.
-Consider implementing a database for production.
-- Replace PWA icons with actual images before deployment.
+- ✅ **File-based storage works on VPS**: The `.request-store.json` file will persist across server restarts on a VPS (unlike Vercel where it won't work)
+- ✅ **Email recipients**: Already configured to send to all three recipients (ddickson@azmonlimited.com, kanfram@gmail.com, chasetetteh3@gmail.com)
+- ✅ **PWA icons**: Icon files are included in the repository
-- Monitor PM2 logs regularly for any errors.
+- Monitor PM2 logs regularly for any errors
+- The application uses port 3000 by default - ensure it's not blocked by firewall